drakon64/nixos-cosmic/readme.md

 # NixOS COSMIC

-Nix package set and NixOS module for using COSMIC.
+Nix package set and NixOS module for using COSMIC from NixOS.
 It is mainly a repository for testing COSMIC as it is developed.

-Dedicated development matrix room: <https://matrix.to/#/#cosmic:nixos.org>

 ## Usage